sypets/t3doc-browser-extension/Readme.rst

 We did experiment a bit with the maximum width - the current solution is a tradeoff, but definitely makes the text more readable on a lot of pages.

+For more known problems, see list of issues: https://github.com/sypets/t3doc-chrome-extension/issues/

 Testing
 =======